 '''

-myThing: Thing 'my thing' 'thing' @outsideCave

-"A poor thing, but mine own."

-;

-Rather than

-+ myThing: Thing 'my thing' 'thing'
++ myThing : Thing 'my thing' 'thing'

-"A poor thing, but mine own."

 '''

+"A poor thing, but mine own. "

 Either method is possible in your own code; the reason for doing it this way here is to avoid the need for (and possible confusion arising from) specifying where in existing code these new objects need to be placed.
 There is also something to be said for specifying the objects in a different part of the code - even a different source file - from the rooms and connectors, since this leaves the basic outline of the map clearer in the room code.
 The downside is that it may be less immediately apparent how objects and rooms relate to each other.